 Everyone and his ghost knows about the Southland's various creepy theme park options, but it never hurts to be reminded:

-Legoland brings back its Brick or Treat each Saturday in October, offering the younger set a Halloween Haven just a little farther south.
+Legoland brings back its Brick or Treat Saturdays from September 29 - October 27, 2018, offering the younger set a Halloween Haven just a little farther south.
 Costume contests, entertainers, trick-or-treating, and fireworks displays make this a great way to get in the holiday spirits with kids who are still heading for bed at a reasonable hour.
 And remember, if you're heading that far south, make use of the Kids Free October deals!

-Knott's Berry Farm rolls out its annual Spooky Farm weekends in October for the younger set, offering another celebration that highlights cheer over fear.
+Knott's Berry Farm rolls out its annual Spooky Farm weekends September 30 - October 29, 2018, for the younger set, offering another celebration that highlights cheer over fear.
 This one is daytime only, but the park's Peanuts franchise promises a chance to hang out in Linus' pumpkin patch.
-Bigger kids (12 and up) and grown-ups who enjoy a good scare probably know all about Knott's Scary Farm (most nights through October 31); this one is all about putting the horror in Halloween and leaves no hair unraised.
+Bigger kids (12 and up) and grown-ups who enjoy a good scare probably know all about Knott's Scary Farm (most nights September 20 through October 31); this one is all about putting the horror in Halloween and leaves no hair unraised.

 Halloween Horror Nights at Universal Studios.
 Photo courtesy of Universal Studios

-Universal Studio's legendary Halloween Horror Nights opens for the season on September 18, scaring teens and adults (again, no younger kids) weekends (and then some) through the end of October.
+Universal Studio's legendary Halloween Horror Nights opens for the 2018 season on September 14, scaring teens and adults (again, no younger kids) weekends (and then some) through November 3.
 Scare junkies can count on mazes, murderers, and mayhem, with more gruesome goings-on that anyone could take in on a single night.

 Great Wolf Lodge is SoCal's newest theme park, and the water park resort is a joyous spot to get in the spirit of the season.
 Overnight guests can take part in daily trick-or-treating in between rounds on the water slides; locals can enjoy the decorated lodge and nightly monster dance parties on a visit to play glow-in-the-dark mini-golf, cruise the arcade, or have a festive dinner.